-- 255 Part 2 of the Common Criteria defines the dependency of FDP_IFC.1 (information flow control policy statement) on FDP_IFF.1 (Simple security attributes).
+- 261 Part 2 of the Common Criteria defines the dependency of FDP_IFC.1 (information flow control policy statement) on FDP_IFF.1 (Simple security attributes).
 The specification of FDP_IFF.1 would not capture the nature of the security functional requirement nor add any detail.
 As stated in the Data Processing Policy referred to in FDP_IFC.1 there are no attributes necessary.
 The security functional requirement for the TOE is sufficiently described using FDP_ITT.1 and its Data Processing Policy (FDP_IFC.1).
-Therefore the dependency is considered satisfied. - In particular the security functional requirements providing resistance of the hardware against manipulations (e. g.
+Therefore the dependency is considered satisfied. - 262 In particular the security functional requirements providing resistance of the hardware against manipulations (e. g.
 FPT_PHP.3) support all other more specific security functional requirements (e. g.
 FCS_RNG.1) because they prevent an attacker from disabling or circumventing the latter.
-Together with the discussion of the dependencies above this shows that the security functional requirements build a mutually supportive whole. - The functional requirements FCS_CKM.1 and FCS_CKM.4 which are dependent to FCS_COP.1/DES and FCS_COP.1/AES are not included in this Security Target since the TOE only provides an engine for encryption and decryption.
+Together with the discussion of the dependencies above this shows that the security functional requirements build a mutually supportive whole. - 263 The functional requirements FCS_CKM.1 and FCS_CKM.4 which are dependent to FCS_COP.1/DES and FCS_COP.1/AES are not included in this Security Target since the TOE only provides an engine for encryption and decryption.
 But the Security IC Embedded Software may fulfill these requirements related to the needs of the implemented application.
-The dependent requirements of FCS_COP.1/DES and FCS_COP.1/AES concerning these functions shall be fulfilled by the environment (Security IC Embedded Software). - The TOE provides the cryptographic key generation for RSA and ECDSA by the TOE (FCS_CKM.1/RSA, FCS_CKM.1/ECDSA), but it is up to the Smart Card Embedded Software's security policy to adopt the cryptographic key generation by the TOE or use the cryptographic key generation by the Smart Card Embedded Software.
-The dependent requirements of FCS_COP.1/RSA and FCS_COP.1/ECDSA shall be fulfilled by the environment (Security IC Embedded Software). - 259 The functional requirement FCS_CKM.1 which is dependent to FCS_COP.1/ECDH is not included in this Security Target.
+The dependent requirements of FCS_COP.1/DES and FCS_COP.1/AES concerning these functions shall be fulfilled by the environment (Security IC Embedded Software). - 264 The TOE provides the cryptographic key generation for RSA and ECDSA by the TOE (FCS_CKM.1/RSA, FCS_CKM.1/ECDSA), but it is up to the Smart Card Embedded Software's security policy to adopt the cryptographic key generation by the TOE or use the cryptographic key generation by the Smart Card Embedded Software.
+The dependent requirements of FCS_COP.1/RSA and FCS_COP.1/ECDSA shall be fulfilled by the environment (Security IC Embedded Software). - 265 The functional requirement FCS_CKM.1 which is dependent to FCS_COP.1/ECDH is not included in this

+Security Target.
 But the Security IC Embedded Software may fulfill this requirement related to the needs of the implemented application.
-The dependent requirements of FCS_COP.1/ECDH concerning this function shall be fulfilled by the environment (Security IC Embedded Software). - 260 The functional requirement FCS_CKM.4 which is dependent to FCS_COP.1/RSA, FCS_COP.1/ECDH and
+The dependent requirements of FCS_COP.1/ECDH concerning this function shall be fulfilled by the environment (Security IC Embedded Software).

-- FCS_COP.1/ECDSA are not included in this Security Target.
+- 266 The functional requirement FCS_CKM.4 which is dependent to FCS_COP.1/RSA, FCS_COP.1/ECDH and FCS_COP.1/ECDSA are not included in this Security Target.
 But the Security IC Embedded Software may fulfill this requirement related to the needs of the implemented application.
-The dependent requirements of FCS_COP.1/RSA, FCS_COP.1/ECDH and FCS_COP.1/ECDSA concerning this function shall be fulfilled by the environment (Security IC Embedded Software). - 261 Since SHA is a keyless algorithm, the dependencies FCS_CKM.1 and FMT_CKM.4 are not required. - The dependency FMT_SMR.1 introduced by the two components FMT_MSA.1 and FMT_MSA.3 is considered to be satisfied because the access control specified for the intended TOE is not role-based but enforced for each subject.
-Therefore, there is no need to identify roles in form of a security functional requirement FMT_SMR.1. - The dependency FMT_MSA.3 of FDP_ACF.1/Loader is not be necessary.
+The dependent requirements of FCS_COP.1/RSA, FCS_COP.1/ECDH and FCS_COP.1/ECDSA concerning this function shall be fulfilled by the environment (Security IC Embedded Software). - 267 Since SHA is a keyless algorithm, there is no need for key import as required by dependency to FDP_ITC.1, FDP_ITC.2 or key generation as required by dependency to FCS_CKM.1 or destruction as required by dependency to FCS_CKM.4.
+So the dependencies to FDP_ITC.1, FDP_ITC.2, FCS_CKM.1 and FMT_CKM.4 are not required. - 268 The dependency FMT_SMR.1 introduced by the two components FMT_MSA.1 and FMT_MSA.3 is considered to be satisfied because the access control specified for the intended TOE is not role-based but enforced for each subject.
+Therefore, there is no need to identify roles in form of a security functional requirement FMT_SMR.1. - 269 The dependency FMT_MSA.3 of FDP_ACF.1/Loader is not be necessary.
 The security attributes of ROM and Flash used to enforce the Loader SFP are fixed by the IC manufacturer.
 The access attribute of ROM and Flash memory have DEFAULT value.